jacqueline-wong/CEE4530/Lab3/team10_lab3.md

 ### Procedures ###

 The experimental apparatus consists of an acid snow storage reservoir, peristaltic pump, and lake.
 In our model, snow is represented by the feed solution and its melting was assumed to be constant, controlled by the peristaltic pump (Figure 1).
 This feed runs into the lake, and a lake effluent runs out of the lake.
-For practical reasons, the simulation occurred over 20 minutes.
+For practical reasons, the simulation occurred over 20 minutes rather than multiple months.

-The acid neutralizing capacity of Wolf Pond is represented by the addition of sodium bicarbonate.
+Given that recent studies from our clients have confirmed the acid neutralizing capacity of Wolf Pond as typically 1.85 meq/L, this was represented by the addition of 623 mg sodium bicarbonate in a 4L lake.
 The acid snow storage was set at pH 3 to provide a conservative measurement of whether the ANC of Wolf Pond is sufficient.
 100-mL grab samples were collected at 0, 5, 10, 15, and 20 minutes for titration to better understand changes in ANC with time.

 ![apparatus](https://monroews.github.io/EnvEngLabTextbook/_images/Acid_rain_apparatus.png)
 Figure 1: Experimental apparatus used to simulate snow melt into Wolf Pond